NatBat92/guild-wars-2-forum/README.md

 ![logo](src/assets/readme/nav-bar-logo.jpg)

-- A royal blue background color and white font color provides sufficient contrast so the links are clearly visible.
+- A royal blue background color and white font color provides sufficient contrast so the links are clearly visible and readable.

 - A purple hover effect also provides sufficient contrast and improves the user experience by showing that the links are clickable.